 No action item here for you, unless you are covering the Triage queue.
-If you are covering the Triage queue, then this widget takes priority over the Ready to Be Resolved widget.
+If you are covering the Triage queue, then this widget takes priority over the Ready to Engage widget.
 New tickets or other tickets needing Service Coordination will be accounted for here.

 Assigned / Completed Ratio over the last 3 Months: